AliceNN-ucdenver/Iasa/career.md

 These aren't facts.
 They're excuses dressed up as wisdom.

+As Buffy herself said: "I hate this.
+I hate being here.
+I hate that you have to be here.
+I hate that there's evil and that I was chosen to fight it.
+I wish a whole lot of the time that I hadn't been.
+I know a lot of you wish I hadn't been, either.
+This isn't about wishes.
+This is about choices."

+Your career is about choices, not wishes.

 ## The PIE Framework: Your Career Power-Up System

 Here's where most career advice goes spectacularly wrong: it focuses almost entirely on performance.
 Work harder!
 Be more productive!
 Deliver better results!
 But here's the reality check that's going to make you uncomfortable: performance only gets you about 10% of the way to where you want to go.